ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 # Inital Ideas

-Initially, we all had came together with different ideas between an interactive story similar to Minecraft, a puzzle game of looking at diffent places and a 2D platformer as the basis.
+Initially, we all had came together with different ideas between an interactive story similar to Minecraft, a puzzle game of looking at diffent places and a 2D platformer.
 After our initial meeting, we had decided we could incorporate the main components of all our ideas into a 2D platformer.

 # Motivation

-Our goal is to create a 2D platformer where as a person progresses through a scene, they encounter enemies and a boss to defeat to progress through the level to the next.
+Our goal is to create a 2D platformer where as a person progresses through a scene, they encounter and defeat enemies and a boss to progress through the levels.

 # Development